e-n-0/Simple-Updater/README.md

 ```

 **Description:**
-This function will contact the server to get all files and search through all local files and directories wich files need to be deleted, downloaded or ignored.
+This function will contact the server to get all files and search through all local files and directories which files need to be deleted, downloaded or ignored.
 Files that needs to be deleted will be automaticaly deleted.
 > This function must be called before downloading files.